Vruddhi18/Time-Series-Transformer/README.md

 Since we specify the main category column, data manipulation functions can use n_jobs to execute the function in parallel.
-The parallel execution is with joblib implmentation (https://joblib.readthedocs.io/en/latest/).
+The parallel execution is implemented using with joblib. (https://joblib.readthedocs.io/en/latest/).

 ```python